alexfernandez/alexfernandez.github.io/2021/remote-memory.md

 What is going on?
 And why this extemporaneous cultural stereotype?
 For the second question I can be excused because I'm from Southern Europe myself;
-in fact, many of my best friends are from Southern Europe.
+in fact, many of my best friends are Southern Europeans.
-As to the handwaving when remembering meetings, there must be a deeply hidden reason for this.
+As to the gesturing when remembering meetings, there must be a deeply hidden reason for this.
 So I started to pull the thread.
 What I found will surprise you!
 Or not,